 - 1 tsp salt

 - 1 ½ cups vegetable oil

 - 2 tbsp (1 oz) red liquid food coloring

 - 1 tsp vanilla extract

 - 5 tbsp unsalted butter, at room temperature

 - 2 tsp vanilla extract

-- Preheat oven to 350°.
-Line muffin tins with paper cupcake liners.
+- Preheat oven to 350° F. Line two 12-well muffin tins with paper cupcake liners.

-- To make the frosting, beat the cream cheese and butter in the bowl of a stand mixer fitted with the paddle attachment on medium-high for 2-3 minutes.
+- To make the frosting: Beat the cream cheese and butter in the bowl of a stand mixer fitted with the paddle attachment on medium-high for 2 to 3 minutes.
 Beat in the vanilla.
-On low speed, gradually beat in the confectioner’s sugar until incorporated; increase the speed to medium and beat frosting until smooth.
-If frosting is soft, chill for 30 minutes before frosting cupcakes.
+On low speed, gradually beat in the confectioner's sugar until incorporated and then increase the speed to medium and beat frosting until smooth.
+If frosting is very soft, chill for 30 minutes before frosting the cupcakes.

 - To frost and decorate: Add the frosting to a disposable piping bag fitted with a large round or open star tip and pipe the frosting onto the cupcakes.
 Alternatively, spoon out about 3 tbsp frosting onto the tops of the cupcakes and smooth it into a swirl with an offset spatula.
 Top with sprinkles, if desired.

 As a member of the Amazon Associate affiliate program, I earn a small percentage from your qualifying Amazon purchases when you click the Amazon links on this page.
 I'm not informed of who purchases what, just of what products are purchased.

 - OXO Good Grips Non-Stick Pro Muffin Pan